Jurassic Park: Post-production

 Editing had already started during filming, and within days of wrapping, Kahn had a rough cut ready, allowing Spielberg to start filming Schindler's List.
 During this time, Spielberg left Kennedy in charge of the day-to-day post-production responsibilities on Jurassic Park.
-He was sent effects shots through satellite and encrypted fiber-optic cable, through which he monitored the progress while filming in Poland.
+He monitored the progress while filming in Poland by viewing effects shots, which were transmitted to him through fiber-optic cable and two satellite channels which cost $1.5 million a week to operate and were encrypted to prevent piracy.
 Four times a week, he and Kahn, who was also in Poland for Schindler's List, had teleconferences with Kennedy and ILM's crew.
 Spielberg estimated that 40 percent of the post-production process was done through this long-distance arrangement.
 He said working simultaneously on two vastly different productions was "a bipolar experience", where he used "every ounce of intuition on Schindler's List and every ounce of craft on Jurassic Park".

 Along with the digital effects, Spielberg wanted the film to be the first with digital sound.
 He funded the creation of DTS (Digital Theater Systems) to allow audiences to "really hear the movie the way it was intended to be heard".
 Rather than the audio track being directly contained on the 35mm film, the film's audio was played onto a CD-ROM disc, with a backup analog soundtrack in case of problems.
 The sound effects crew was supervised by Spielberg's friend and ILM founder George Lucas.
 Spielberg flew on weekends from Poland to Paris, where he met with sound designer Gary Rydstrom for updates.
 Rydstrom initially asked scientists what dinosaurs had sounded like, but paleontologists had not yet determined the answer to his question, so he began from scratch.
 He chose to use only organic sounds for dinosaur vocalizations, and built a library of animal sounds to draw from, all of which were recorded for the film, with no stock sound effects.
+Unlike with most films, Rydstrom's work started before filming, as the mouths of the animatronics on set needed to match the dinosaur noises.
 Rydstrom considered the sound process fun, given the film had all kinds of noise—animal sounds, rain, gunshots, car crashes—and at times no music.
 The process was finished by the end of April 1993.